West Central Railway zone

 The West Central Railway (abbreviated WCR), one of the 19 zones of the Indian Railways, came into existence on 1 April 2003.
 It is headquartered at Jabalpur.
-It was created by taking away two divisions namely Bhopal division and Jabalpur division from central railways and one division namely Kota division from western railway.
+It was created by taking away two divisions namely Bhopal division and Jabalpur division from central railways and one division namely Kota division from Western Railway zone.
 The WCR zone provides rail route coverage to the west central region of India.
 Most of its route is in the states of Madhya Pradesh and Rajasthan with a very little portion in the state of Uttar Pradesh.